OneTrueBears/SpeedLessApp/README.md

 Repository for the SpeedLess application.
 README

-In the event that the Master branch is not the most up to date one, the substitute master branch is:
+In the event that the Master branch is not the most up to date one, the substitute master branch is: Morning+A-M-planA -DISREGARD the above sentence!
+Currently, Master is up to date.
--Morning+A-M-planA

 This project/product prototype currently consists of this set of components and functionality: